ezhildev/ezhildev.github.io/README.md

-# portfolio-website
+# ezhildev.github.io
-Personal portfolio website
+### ezhildev.github.io is a portfolio website for showing my current projects and details.
+This is made with HTMl, CSS and JS.